 Unfortunately, your computer is not impervious to the problem of data loss and you may at some point need to recover deleted or lost files from a MacBook Pro’s hard drive.
 We are going to show you the three best ways to perform a MacBook data recovery so you can get your valuable information back.

-Now that we have our honorable mentions out of the way, let’s talk about the best ways to recover deleted data from your Mac laptop.
-We’ll start with number three and work our way to the top.
+Let’s talk about the best ways to recover deleted data from your Mac laptop.

 Before we proceed we need to discuss the issue of backing up your MacBook.
 You may have heard this before, but it is considered best practice to regularly make backups of your important information.
 The importance of back-ups is evidenced by the fact that two of our top three recovery methods make use of a previously taken backup as the basis for restoring your data.